Active Brownian and inertial particles in disordered environments: short-time expansion of the mean-square displacement: Active particle in a disordered potential energy landscape

 where $\gamma$ and $\gamma_R$ are, respectively, the translational and rotational friction coefficients and $v_0$ is the self-propulsion velocity which is directed along the orientation vector $\hat{u}(t)$.
 The terms $\vec{f}(t)$ and $f_R(t)$ represent Gaussian white noise forces and torques originating from the solvent kicks with

-Here $\langle \cdot \rangle$ is the thermal noise average, $k_BT$ and $k_BT_R$ are the effective translational and rotational thermal energies and $D$ and $D_R$ are the respective free diffusion constants:

-Importantly, the particle is exposed to an external force field $\vec{F}(\vec{r})$ representing the static quenched disorder.
+Here $\langle \cdot \rangle$ is the thermal noise average, $D$ is the translational free diffusion constant and $D_R$ is the rotational one.\\ Importantly, the particle is exposed starting at $t=0$ to an external force field $\vec{F}(\vec{r})$ representing the static quenched disorder.
 We assume that the external force is conservative, i.e.\ that it can be derived as a gradient from a random potential energy $V(\vec{r})$ such that

 holds.
 For the scalar potential energy we choose a general decomposition into two-dimensional Fourier modes and assume that the amplitudes in front of these modes are randomly Gaussian distributed and uncorrelated.
 In detail, the random potential $V(\vec{r})$ is expanded as